harbour-tech/harbour-ts-sdk/README.md

 yarn buf
 ```

+The sync step copies over all the proto definitions from `https://github.com/harbour-tech/harbour-api`.
+Occasionally there might be updates to the API, so you can keep syncing them with this project via this command.

 TODO explain Connect and protobuf

 TODO squash commits to avoid exposing full proto publicly from first commit